The-Pharo-Debugger-Book-Chapters/Sindarin-Scriptable-Debugger/sindarin/extending.md

 ### The Sindarin advanced debugger menu

 The advanced debugger menu (fig. *@fig:debugger-advanced-menu@*) contains all Sindarin debugger scripts that are part of the standard Pharo debugging tools.
-These scripts allows us to perform debug actions that are not conventional, but that we need to explore freely an execution.
+These scripts enable unconventional debugging actions that facilitate the free exploration of an execution:

 - `SindarinCreateCommandFromScriptCommand`: Create a command from the current debugging script.
 - `SindarinJumpToCaretCommand`: Move the execution to the caret position without executing any code but preserving current state.
 Execution resumes from this position.